 1. Ordinary

-3. Stormy.
-Starts suddenly.
-A large amount of water falls out in a very short time.
+3. Shower.
+It starts suddenly.
+For very a short time A large amount of water falls out.
 Accompanied by wind and thunder

-4. Gradient.
-Along with drops of water, particles of hail also fall out.
-They flow powerfully and quickly, which, as a result, negatively affects agriculture
+4. City-shaped.
+Along with the water droplets, hail particles also fall out.
+They flow powerfully and quickly, which consequently negatively affects agriculture

-• Berries and fruits ripen in summer, flowers bloom
+• In summer, berries and fruits ripen, flowers bloom

-• Already at the beginning of summer, you can pick mushrooms after rain
+• Already at the beginning of summer you can collect mushrooms after the rain

-In summer, people dress lightly enough, wearing sunglasses and hats that protect them from the hot sun.
-In agriculture, summer is a very important period, agronomists and landowners work the soil, look after their garden, pick berries and preserve for the winter.
+In summer, people dress quite lightly, wear Sunglasses and hats that protect from hot weather sun rays.
+In agriculture, summer is a very important period; agronomists and landowners are cultivating the soil, looking after their gardens, picking berries and preserving them for the winter.

-Objects and phenomena of animate and inanimate nature in summer: description of observations
+Objects and phenomena of living and inanimate nature in summer: description of observations

-The main objects and phenomena that can be found in summer are:
+The main objects and phenomena that can be encountered in the summer are:

 • Hot weather